Ready to learn skills to improve people’s lives, keep them healthy, and assist in emergencies? Explore the Health Sciences & Wellness Pathway.

-The Health Sciences and Wellness Pathway Degree is designed for students who wish to explore and prepare to apply for a selective-admission Health Science and Wellness program.
+The Health Sciences & Wellness Program is designed for students who wish to explore and prepare to apply for a selective-admission Health Science and Wellness program.
 Students working toward admission into a Health Science and Wellness program are required to declare the Associate of Science in Health Science and Wellness as their program of study until they are officially accepted into a program.
 This degree is designed to allow students the option to pursue a bachelor's degree.

 Additional Requirements: Each program has specific admission requirements – see program webpages for detailed information or meet with a health science academic advisor or faculty mentor for specifics.